Hosseindbr/Ev-projected-sale/README.md

 Now that we know that our model can accurately make predictions about the future EV counts in each county, we can use the same parameters to build a model on the whole observed dataset without splitting it into train/test sets.

-**- Kings County**

 ![df_KINGS_preds](Images/df_KINGS_preds.png)

-> The model is predicting that the number of EVs in King County are going to keep increasing almost linearly based on the mean values.
-If we look at the upper confidence interval though, we can see that the increase could keep an exponential pattern.
+> The model is predicting that the number of EVs in King County are going to keep increasing almost linearly at a slower rate, based on the mean values.
+However, If we look at the upper confidence interval , we can see that the increase could follow an exponential pattern.

 Next, we will fit this model to ** Nassau County**, ** Suffolk County**, **Westchester**, **Queens County**, and *New York County** in order to predict the number of EVs in 2023 and 2024.